 Read more about Kelley and her contributions to OCNEP in Orange Coast Magazine, "UCI Medical Student Kelley Butler on Helping Drug Users Stay Disease-Free."

 The CMA Foundation proudly provides grants to California medical student organizations in support of health- related educational, advocacy, community service, and other outreach programs that enhance the well-being of California communities.
 Grants for a one-year project range in amounts from $250-$1,000.

 Grant applications are reviewed on a bi-annual basis.
 Applications for the next grant cycle are due May 31, 2017.

-For more information about the Medical Student Community Leadership Grant Program or to download an application, visit https://www.phcdocs.org/medical-student-grant-program/.
+More information about the Medical Student Community Leadership Grant program/.

 California's doctors aren't just health care and medical experts.
 They're also community leaders, philanthropists, entrepreneurs and policymakers dedicated to ensuring that patients receive quality health care at an affordable cost. #CMAdocs showcases California physicians leading the charge to help their communities thrive.